 - or have ever had asthma,

-• slow or irregular heartbeat or heart failure,
+- heart problems, including slow or irregular heartbeat or heart failure,

-• allergies to any of its ingredients.
-See the list at the end of the leaflet
+- allergies to any of its ingredients.
+See the list at the end of the leaflet.

 Tell your doctor:

 - if you are pregnant or plan to become pregnant,

 - if you are breast-feeding or intend to breast-feed,

 - about any medical problems you have now or had in the past, especially heart problems or breathing problems including asthma,

 - if you now have or had in the past kidney or liver problems,

 - if you have diabetes, thyroid disease or muscle weakness,

 - about all medicines that you are taking or plan to take, including those you can get without a prescription,

 - if you develop an eye infection, develop a red or swollen eye or eyelid, receive an eye injury, have eye surgery, or develop new or worsening eye symptoms,

 - if you plan on having any type of surgery.

-If you are using Dorzolamide Hydrochloride-Timolol Maleate Ophthalmic Solution with another eyedrop, the eyedrops should be used at least 10 minutes apart.
+If you are using Dorzolamide hydrochloride and timolol maleate ophthalmic solution with another eyedrop, the eyedrops should be used at least 5 minutes apart.
 It is very important to use your medication exactly as directed by your doctor.
 If you stop using your medicine, contact your doctor immediately.

-Dorzolamide Hydrochloride-Timolol Maleate Ophthalmic Solution contains a preservative called benzalkonium chloride.
+Dorzolamide hydrochloride and timolol maleate ophthalmic solution contains a preservative called benzalkonium chloride.
 This preservative may be absorbed by soft contact lenses.
-Contact lenses should be removed before using Dorzolamide Hydrochloride-Timolol Maleate Ophthalmic Solution.
+Contact lenses should be removed before using Dorzolamide hydrochloride and timolol maleate ophthalmic solution.
 The lenses can be placed back into your eyes 15 minutes after using the eyedrops.

 Do not allow the tip of the bottle to touch the eye or areas around the eye.
 The bottle may become contaminated with bacteria.
 This can cause eye infections leading to serious damage to the eye, even loss of vision.
 Keep the tip of the bottle away from contact with any surface to avoid contamination.